 Fancypants has an impressive fan base, especially for the female viewers of the show.

 Babs Seed, the fourth crusader, was warmly accepted by the fanbase.
 Her slightly different character model (she's bulkier than a standard filly) and Manehattanite background helps make her memorable.

-It should be noted that every time a new character, even a one shot for the episode, appears they spawn at least some fanart and an Ask A Pony page within 24 hours of a new episode airing.
+It should be noted that every time a new character appears, even a one shot for the episode, they spawn at least some fanart and an Ask A Pony page within 24 hours of a new episode airing.
 No exceptions.

 Nearly every single background character is given at least a name by the fans, if not an entire personality and history (especially if they have a unique design), and they'll receive fanart within a day of airing.
 Below are above & beyond the most popular and the ones the fandom is most familiar with.

 Her astronomic popularity even extends to other background ponies.
 When a unicorn filly with similar coloring was spotted it led to the creation of Dinky Hooves, Derpy's daughter.
 One of the few things fans agree is that Derpy and Dinky are a happy family (sometimes married to Time Turner/Dr. Hooves, mentioned below), and Dinky is the most popular child character outside the Cutie Mark Crusadersnote She's sometimes depicted as the 4th Crusader. with tons of fanart and fanfics involving the two, often resulting in hearts being melted.